 This was made clear in Norway's Strategy on Invasive Alien Species, which was published in 2007.
 The strategy describes Norway's goals and what action can be taken to prevent the spread of alien species.
 It requires cooperation between the authorities, research communities and voluntary organisations.

 The Ministry of the Environment is responsible for ensuring that everyone complies with the legislation on alien species.
 The Norwegian Biodiversity Information Centre gathers information about alien species that are already present in Norway and what kind of damage they may do.
 It also assesses which alien species are likely to spread to Norway in the future.
-The Directorate for Nature Management provides advice on managing alien species.
+The Norwegian Envoronment Agency provides advice on managing alien species.

-The authorities have drawn up action plans for dealing with certain invasive alien species: those for American mink, raccoon dog, Spanish slug and the salmon parasite Gyrodactylus salaris have been completed.
+The authorities have drawn up action plans for dealing with certain invasive alien species: those for American mink, raccoon dog, Spanish slug, the salmon parasite Gyrodactylus salaris and the Japanese Rose have been completed.